tepikin/EasyLauncher/README.md

 # EasyLauncher

 Launcher example.
-Wery tiny launcher for two slow devices.
+Very tiny launcher for two slow devices.

-At project just **one** class at 160 rows ;)
+At project just one class at 160 rows ;)